wellspringcp/wellspring/01-principles/01-03-equality-vs-the-morality-of-life-apologia.md

 # Wellspring: Apologia: "Equality" vs "Metaphysical identity" as the foundation for rights.

+Wellspring is a constitution meant to govern humans who wish not only to live, but to live **as humans**.
+Or, in order to anticipate the advent of artificial general intelligence, Wellspring is a constitution intended to govern rational creatures which wish not only to live, but to live as **rational** creatures.

+We do not wish to hold captive to our borders, any individual who wishes to live otherwise.
+If your theory of humankind differs from ours, we welcome you to seek greener pastures in any of the two-hundred odd polities which exist to govern humankind as something other than a rational creature.

 ## The metaphysically characteristic nature of humankind - the featherless biped?
 - Humankind is the rational creature.